Oxford-Bee-Ops/expidite/README.md

 DEVICE MANAGEMENT
 - Simplifies management of a "fleet" of RPIs sensors running autonomously
 - Provides recipes & functionality for spinning up a secure, internet-accessible dashboard
-- Manages upgrade of the RPI OS, the RpiCore software and any custom software
+- Manages upgrade of the RPI OS, the Expidite software and any custom software
 - Manages security via a firewall
 - Manages Wifi and other network connections
 - Controls red/green health status LEDs on the device